Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Related Works

 \section{Related Works}

-\paragraph{LLM in Decision Making.} Large Language Models have showcased impressive capabilities across various downstream tasks~\citep{touvron2023llama,radford2019language, brown2020language}.
-Recent advances indicate a growing trend of using LLM in decision-making problems~\citep{wang2023survey}.
-A primary challenge within this domain is grounding LLM's linguistic knowledge into specific low-level control tasks typically represented in symbolic form~\citep{peng2023self,carta2023grounding}, especially in RL.
-Creating linguistic twin tasks~\citep{carta2023grounding} are intuitive but require substantial manual workloads.
-Some works employ LLMs as high-level planners, e.g., coding with APIs~\citep{liang2023code}, using human-annotated or LLM-summarized action template~\citep{yao2022react, shinn2023reflexion, lin2023swiftsage, zhu2023ghost, wang2023voyager}.
-Despite significant progress, they rely on difficult-to-obtain low-level policies or APIs, limiting their real-world applicability.
-Recently, LLMs have been integrated with RL to directly enhance low-level decision making~\citep{cao2024survey}.
-LLMs can act as environmental information processors, reducing learning complexity~\citep{paischer2022history, paischer2024semantic, kim2024efficient, wang2024llm}, but cannot directly facilitate efficient exploration.
-Some works utilize LLMs as goal selectors in goal-conditioned RL~\citep{su2023subgoal, Shukla2023lgts} or teacher policy~\citep{zhou2023large} but require predefined skills or subgoals.
-Alternative methods like LLM-based reward or policy design~\citep{ma2023eureka,kwon2023reward, song2023self,liu2024rl,chen2024rlingua} and fine-tuning~\citep{carta2023grounding, shi2023unleashing} are either limited to simple tasks with sufficient information or demand enormous data and resources.
-ELLM~\citep{du2023guiding} aims to enhance exploration using LLM but depends on predefined symbolic observation captioner and frequent LLM inferences.
-Its semantic similarity-based rewards may also struggle to generalize across diverse scenarios.
-In contrast, LEMAE integrates linguistic LLM priors into symbolic states with minimal task-specific information and LLM inference costs, achieved by localizing key states in rollout trajectories using LLM-generated discriminator functions.
+\textbf{LLM in Decision Making.} Large language models have shown impressive capabilities across tasks~\cite{touvron2023llama}.
+Recent advances show a growing use of LLMs in decision-making.~\cite{wang2023survey}.
+A primary challenge is grounding LLM's linguistic knowledge into low-level control typically represented in symbolic form~\cite{peng2023self, carta2023grounding,qu2024latent}.
+Some works use LLMs for high-level planning but they rely on low-level policies~\cite{yao2022react, shinn2023reflexion, zhu2023ghost, wang2023voyager} or APIs~\cite{liang2023code}, which limits their applicability.
+Recently, LLMs have been integrated with RL to improve low-level control~\cite{cao2024survey}.
+LLMs can be used as information processors~\cite{paischer2024semantic, kim2024efficient, wang2024llm,qu2024latent} or policy backbones~\cite{carta2023grounding, shi2023unleashing} to reduce learning complexity or improve performance, but cannot directly facilitate efficient exploration or demand enormous data and resources.
+LLMs as goal selectors~\cite{su2023subgoal, Shukla2023lgts, zhuang2024yolo}, teacher policy~\cite{zhou2023large}, or task sampler~\cite{zhang2023omni} require predefined task pools, skills or subgoals.
+LLM-based reward or policy design~\cite{klissarov2023motif, ma2023eureka,kwon2023reward, liu2024rl,chen2024rlingua} has made significant progress but often relies on annotated data, frequent LLM inferences, or abundant task information.
+LLaMAC~\cite{zhang2023controlling} and ELLM~\cite{du2023guiding} use LLMs to enhance exploration, but they rely on predefined symbolic observation captioners and frequent LLM inferences.
+In contrast, LEMAE integrates linguistic LLM priors into symbolic states with minimal task information and inference costs, achieved by localizing key states in trajectories using LLM-generated discriminator functions.